EverestAPI/EverestAPI.github.io/tutorials/firstcodemod.md

 > [!IMPORTANT]
 > Make sure to go into the properties of each included reference and set "Copy Local" to "False", otherwise Visual Studio will include outdated / conflicting copies in your mod.

+> [!IMPORTANT]
+> If you want to maintain cross-platform compatibility, make sure to remove any .NET Framework references not on this list.
+> - System
+> - System.Configuration
+> - System.Core
+> - System.Data
+> - System.Drawing (available, but behaves unpredictably)
+> - System.Runtime.Serialization
+> - System.Security
+> - System.Xml
+> - System.Xml.Linq
+>
+> This means: Microsoft.CSharp, System.Windows.Anything, System.IO.Compression and other libraries are not available on Linux / macOS.
+> For an up-to-date list, check the [list of precompiled MonoKickstart libraries](https://github.com/flibitijibibo/MonoKickstart/tree/master/precompiled), as Celeste uses them for Linux / macOS.

 ## Recommended NuGet packages